Lokpal and Lokayuktas

 13. Jurisdiction Over Government-Financed Institutions

 Lokpal covers institutions fully or partly financed by Government.
+But institutions only aided by the Government are excluded.

 14. Protection for Honest Public Servants